hubverse-org/hubDocs/docs/source/quickstart-hub-admin/continuous-integration.md

 ## Continuous integration workflows with `hubValidations`

 ### [`cache-hubval-deps`](https://github.com/Infectious-Disease-Modeling-Hubs/hubverse-actions/tree/main/cache-hubval-deps)
-This hubverse action makes it so the first time your job is run with the `hubValidations` package, the software components that are required for others to work properly (i.e., *dependencies*) are downloaded and stored on a high-speed storage layer (i.e., *cached*) on the `main` branch.
+This hubverse action downloads the software components that are required for others to work properly (i.e., *dependencies*) in `hubValidations` and stores them on a high-speed storage layer (i.e., *cache*) on the `main` branch.
 This dependency cache is available to all child branches, including on forks, which speeds up most submission validation workflows.

 This action is run on a nightly schedule but can also be triggered by a push to the workflow from the `main` branch.